-Course title & Credits Credit t distribution of the course Eligibility criteria Pre-requisite of the course Code Lecture Tutorial Practical/ Practice (if any) Robotics (INGE8A) 04 02 - 02 Course admission eligibility Basic programming.
+Course Credits Credit distribution of the Eligibility Pre-requisite of

+title & course criteria the course

+Code Lecture Tutorial Practical/ (if any)

+Practice

+Robotics 04 02 - 02 Course Basic

+(INGE8A) admission programming.

+eligibility

 - After completion of this course students should be well versed in programming a microcontroller. - They should be able to use various sensors and make the microcontroller respond to the external environment. - Students would be in a position to make a rudimentary robot which is capable of moving along a predetermined path, follow a drawn line and equivalent applications.